The Dominators: Plot

-The dig proceeds with the Doctor and the other slaves making progress, but when Toba abandons his watch post Jamie and Cully disable another Quark and free their friends.
-The Doctor has worked out the Dominator scheme: a nuclear fission seed will be dropped down the borehole, converting the entire planet into a radioactive mass to power the Dominator fleet.
-They begin digging a tunnel to the central borehole to steal the deadly device before it can detonate.
+The dig proceeds with the Doctor and the other slaves making progress but Jamie and Cully disable another Quark and free their friends.
+The Doctor has worked out the Dominator scheme, a nuclear fission seed will be dropped down the borehole, converting the planet into a radioactive mass to power the Dominator fleet.
+They begin digging a tunnel to the central borehole to steal the device before it can detonate.
 Jamie and Cully help by destroying Quarks with homemade bombs.